dudanov/hassio-ftms/README.md

 1. Automatically detect Bluetooth fitness devices nearby, notifying the user about it;
 2. Setup Wizard, which allows you to easily configure the device by determining its type and set of sensors in automatic or manual modes.
 The set of sensors can be changed.

-Device view of `Indoor bike` fitness machine:
+Device view example for `Indoor bike` fitness machine:

 ![image](images/main.png)